carbon-language/carbon-lang/docs/design/generics/terminology.md

 templated type can be changed in a specialization, as happens for `std::vector<bool>`.

-### Generic specialization
+### Checked generic specialization

-Specialization of generics, or types used by generics, is restricted to changing the implementation _without_ affecting the interface.
+Specialization of checked generics, or types used by checked generics, is restricted to changing the implementation _without_ affecting the interface.
 This restriction is needed to preserve the ability to perform type checking of generic definitions that reference a type that can be specialized, without statically knowing which specialization will be used.

 While there is nothing fundamentally incompatible about specialization with generics, even when implemented using witness tables, the result may be